- County Departments N-R

 2. Both applicants must provide proof of social security number in one of these forms:

 a.
 Social Security Card

 c.
-Pay Stub (if full SSN is included)
+Recent Pay Stub (if full SSN is included)

 d.
 If you have another form of reasonable proof, please call to confirm whether it is acceptable

 * Note: Applicants who do not have and are not eligible for a Social Security number may obtain a marriage license by signing an affidavit attesting to this fact.
 This affidavit is available at our office at the time of license issuance.

 Applicants under 18 years of age: